MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Sites/Revoke-MgSitePermissionGrant.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths16OgyjuSitesSiteIdPermissionsPermissionIdMicrosoftGraphRevokegrantsPostRequestbodyContentApplicationJsonSchema>`: .
+BODYPARAMETER <IPaths16OgyjuSitesSiteIdPermissionsPermissionIdMicrosoftGraphRevokegrantsPostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Grantees <IMicrosoftGraphDriveRecipient[]>]`:
     - `[Alias <String>]`: The alias of the domain object, for cases where an email address is unavailable (e.g. security groups).
     - `[Email <String>]`: The email address for the recipient, if the recipient has an associated email address.
     - `[ObjectId <String>]`: The unique identifier for the recipient in the directory.

-GRANTEES <IMicrosoftGraphDriveRecipient\[]>: .
+GRANTEES <IMicrosoftGraphDriveRecipient[]>: .
   - `[Alias <String>]`: The alias of the domain object, for cases where an email address is unavailable (e.g. security groups).
   - `[Email <String>]`: The email address for the recipient, if the recipient has an associated email address.
   - `[ObjectId <String>]`: The unique identifier for the recipient in the directory.

-INPUTOBJECT `<ISitesIdentity>`: Identity Parameter
+INPUTOBJECT <ISitesIdentity>: Identity Parameter
   - `[BaseItemId <String>]`: key: id of baseItem
+  - `[BitlockerRecoveryKeyId <String>]`: key: id of bitlockerRecoveryKey
   - `[ColumnDefinitionId <String>]`: key: id of columnDefinition
   - `[ColumnLinkId <String>]`: key: id of columnLink
   - `[ContentTypeId <String>]`: key: id of contentType
   - `[ContentTypeId1 <String>]`: key: id of contentType
+  - `[DataLossPreventionPolicyId <String>]`: key: id of dataLossPreventionPolicy
   - `[DocumentSetVersionId <String>]`: key: id of documentSetVersion
   - `[DriveId <String>]`: key: id of drive
   - `[EndDateTime <String>]`: Usage: endDateTime='{endDateTime}'